 In 2020, the number of vehicle miles traveled significantly decreased as the pandemic shut down events and restricted travel.
 In 2021, travel rebounded as drivers logged 325 billion more miles than the previous year.
-As a result, the number of vehicle fatalities also increased significantly.
+This travel surge resulted in noticeably more traffic fatalities in Nevada.
+This article will focus on Nevada traffic statistics, road safety, facts, and tips to help you safely navigate the roads.

 Nevada Road Safety Statistics